nethunterslabs/flask-web-log/README.md

-# Flask-Log
+# Flask-Web-Log
-Flask-Log enables request logging for your flask app.
+Flask-Web-Log enables request logging for your flask app.
 It has support for multiple

 ## Features